 If you’re wondering how to make natural dyes for Easter eggs, I suggest you begin by reading this article.
 After you’ve tried it once or twice, making your own natural dyes each holiday will be easy for you and you can start experimenting with new materials.
 Just for the sake of science, we’ve included a comparison we did of homemade natural dyes and purchased natural dyes.
 We’ve also included tips and troubleshooting!

-Why use a Natural Dye?
+Why Use a Natural Dye?

-Making Your Own Natural Dyes
+Make Your Own Natural Dyes

 - If you’d like to empty your eggs of their contents, just visit our post on Blown Eggs for Easter.

 - Bring one cup of your dye material to boil with two cups of water.
 Allow it to cool and strain out the dye material.